Information Evenings

 The Society organises interstate bus trips for members.
 In the past, trips have been arranged for visits to the Blue Mountains, the Melbourne International Flower and Garden Show, specialist nurseries, and public and private gardens of significant interest.
 There has also been a trip to New Zealand.

 For insurance purposes, participants on bus trips must be members.
 Not a member?
-Go to Membership to find details on how to join or call 0419 517 877.
+Go to Membership for details on how to join or call 0419 517 877.

 Bruce Demonstration Garden

-The Horticultural Society has a garden at Bruce, adjacent to the Canberra Institute of Technology, where plants are being grown to demonstrate what grows well in Canberra and surrounds.
-Findings will be recorded for the purposes of future editions of The Canberra Gardener, and information used in other HSOC publications and on the HSOC website.
+The Horticultural Society has a garden at Bruce, adjacent to the Canberra Institute of Technology.
+Here we demonstrate what grows well in Canberra and surrounds and trail new plants.

 Please note that participants in working bees must be HSOC members for insurance purposes.
 For further information on the garden, email secretary@hsoc.org.au.